QubitProducts/cherrytree/README.md

 You can get cherrytree from npm - it supports both AMD and CJS.

+**IMPORTANT!** - to get the latest (alpha) version, atm you need to use the `@latest` tag.
+There are a couple of small API tweaks I want to make before I release the 2.0.0 stable.

     $ npm install --save cherrytree@latest

 In a CJS environment, simply require it as usual, the dependencies will be loaded from npm